Leibniz-HBI/smo-wiki/docs/How-to-use-and-maintain-the-wiki.md

 ### Create link first

-1. When editing a page, you can simply create a link like this: `Here is a [not yet existing page](not-yet-existing-page)`.
+1. When editing a page, you can simply create a link like this: `Here is a [[not yet existing page]]`.
-2. By clicking the (red) link on the edited page you will open an editing page for the [not yet existing page](not-yet-existing-page).
+2. By clicking the (red) link on the edited page you will open an editing page for the [[not yet existing page]].
 3. If you save the page, all red links to the page will turn blue.

 Creating red links to not-yet-existing pages in a text is a good way to mark TO DOs for pages that should exist.